SpenserKao/article_API/README.md

 | ARTICLES_FILE | articles.json |
 | MAX_ARTICLES_OF_TAGNAME_DATE_QUERY | 10 |<br/>

-Change from adjusting these adjustables all indicated the configuration is reponsive as expected.
+Changes from adjusting these adjustables all indicated the configuration is reponsive as expected.

 ## _Wishlist_
 - Move articles data from file to database, such as NoSQL MongoDB.